robinrodricks/FluentFTP/README.md

    - **IBM** parser : Works for IBM OS/400, etc.

-3. And if none of these satisfy you, you can fallback to **Name Listings** (NLST command), which are MUCH slower than either LIST or MLSD.
+3. And if none of these satisfy you, you can fallback to **name listings** (NLST command), which are MUCH slower than either LIST or MLSD.
 This is because NLST only sends a list of filenames, without any properties.
 The server has to be queried for the file size, modification date, and type (file/folder) on a file-by-file basis.
 Name listings can be forced using the `FtpListOption.ForceList` flag.

 ## Client Certificates